 THE RULES OF THE REAL WAY TO DAKAR

-On this page you will find the full rules book for the rally.
+On this page you will find the full overview of rules for the rally.
 Participants in the rally are required to read the rules thorougly and adhere to these rules ad all times during the rally.

-The Real Way to Dakar is an annual off-road competition and adventure raid for motor enthusiasts who want to participate in a challenging and well-organized trans-African rally.
-The 10th anniversary 2020 edition of the rally will take place from January 20th to February 1st with an optional soft start in Paris January 16.
+The Real Way to Dakar is an annual off-road competition and adventure for enthusiasts who want to participate in a challenging and well-organised trans-African rally.
+The 2024 edition of the rally will take place from January 22nd to February 3rd with an optional soft start in Paris on January 18th.

 A) Participants, registration, rally route and disqualifying behavior

-1. Real Way to Dakar is open to anyone over the age of 18 regardless of their rally experience or nationality.
-(Parents participating in the adventure category may bring their own kids under their own supervision and responsibility.)
+1. The Real Way to Dakar is open to anyone over the age of 18 regardless of their rally experience or nationality.
+(Parents participating in the adventure category may bring their own kids over the age of 15 years and under their own supervision and responsibility.)

 3. Every participant is responsible for his/her own safety and security including the safety features of their vehicles.